Nicky-2000/RNA-Seq-Manifold-Diffusion/medit_pipeline/README.md

 ## Quickstart

-### 1. Clone the Repository
+### 1. Clone the Repository (locally)

-From your machine (this repo is typically embedded inside the main diffusion project):
+From your laptop (this repo is typically embedded inside the main diffusion project):

     git clone <MAIN_REPO_URL> MEDIT
     cd MEDIT/medit_pipeline